How to Practice Sphinx Pose (Salamba Bhujangasana)

 9. Stay five to ten breaths.

-Why We Love Sphinx Pose
+Why We Practice Sphinx Pose

 • Sphinx is the same position as the Prone Prop, a physical therapy exercise that is used to treat lower back pain, particularly from bulging discs.
 (Remember to always seek a diagnosis to find out what is causing any back pain.)